mileweb/docs-content-ecp/en/docs/portal/applications/using-advanced-ecp-features.md

 ## Using Layer 4 Load Balancing

-To expose your application, a Layer 4 load balancer is recommended for use as a frontend for your pods, unless there are special requirements to expose the pods directly.
+To expose your application, the ECP defined layer 4 load balancer is recommended for use as a frontend for your pods, unless there are special requirements to expose the pods directly.
 Refer to the following example.

 ```yaml
 apiVersion: v1